gabri1298/CI2025_lab3/README.md

 ## Results

-The results obtained in the notebook demonstrate the effectiveness and efficiency of using NetworkX for large-scale shortest path problems:
+The results obtained in the notebook demonstrate the effectiveness and efficiency of using Dijkstra and Bellman-Ford for large-scale shortest path problems:

 - The algorithms achieved **consistent performance** across all problem instances, even for graphs with 1000 nodes.
 - **Algorithm selection** proved crucial for correctness: